godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 Adding a stock dialog manager
 -----------------------------

-Usually, a game made with Escoria uses dialogs as well as the ``say`` command as narrative elements.
+Usually, a game made with Escoria uses dialog choices as well as the ``say`` command as narrative elements.
 While the basic dialog handling and the ``say`` command are included in the core, a user interface that *displays* those lines isn't.

 Again, for simplicity's sake in this guide, we will add the available stock dialog manager that Escoria provides.
 You will probably want to use it as a